 The Hanson Water Department was created in 1916.
 From 1916 until the early 1980s, Hanson purchased its water from the City of Brockton and the Abington/Rockland Joint Waterworks.
 Since then, Hanson has developed its own water supply at the Crystal Spring Well Field located off of Main Street.
-Hanson currently maintains one interconnection with the Brockton system located at the intersection of Routes 27 and 58 as a backup supply.
+Hanson currently maintains one interconnection with the Brockton system located at 1630 Main Street as a backup supply.
 Further information on the Brockton water supply can be obtained by calling the Brockton Water Department at (508) 580-7825.